 Constantin Brancusi, Romanian, born 1876, Hobitza, Romania; died 1957, Paris, France

-These photos were taken in the collections of four museums on the North American east coast.
+These photos were taken in the collections of five museums on the North American east coast.

 At the Philadelphia Art Museum the room in which Brancusi’s sculptures are displayed is very high-ceilinged.
 It is painted white with high, semicircular arches like a Romanesque church.